Budd Rail Diesel Car: Derivatives

 From 1982 to 1984 Tokyu Car built 45 of a heavily specialized, meter-gauge RDC design for the Taiwan Railway Administration under license from Budd.
 Designated the DR2800 series, the units are organized into 15 permanently-coupled three-car sets (30 powered driving cars and 15 trailers).
 Like other RDC trainsets before them, each cab unit only has a cab at one end and two cab units bracket a trailer in a standard set.
 Unlike other RDC sets, however, the trailer's diesel engine is used exclusively to provide head-end power for the entire three-car set, while the engines in the driver cars are used for propulsion.
 To prevent dependency on the trailer's engine for cooling, the cooling fans of the driver cars are driven hydraulically instead of electrically.
 This configuration results in each set producing 700 hp for a top speed of 110 km/h.
-All 15 sets are still in service as of 2022.
-All DR2800 series were withdrawn from service on April 26, 2023.
+All 15 sets were still in service by 2022; they were withdrawn from service on April 26, 2023.